This is an image of the MMSD South shore facility, methane digestors and a green roof

 Predicting the next big storm is impossible, but we do need to be prepared.
 Intense storms challenge our ability to build, operate, and maintain MMSD’s robust infrastructure, so we’re continually planning to ensure we're as ready as possible.

 We know it’s important to do our part to reduce our greenhouse gas (GHG) emissions.
 To do this, we first inventoried our GHG emissions in 2010 and are updating that work now.
-Our goal is to reduce our carbon footprint by 90% from baseline conditions by 2035.
+We aim to reduce our carbon footprint by 90% from baseline conditions by 2035.

 green roof on business